yesodweb/yesod-cookbook/Keeping-(in-memory)-state-with-yesod.md

 So let's go through this step by step:

-0. `HellowWorld` is our foundation type.
+0. `HelloWorld` is our foundation type.
 We use record syntax to name the field `counter` appropriately.
 This makes it easier extend the foundation type further (e.g. adding a second counter that counts something else).

 1. In the main function, the very first thing we do is to create a new `IORef` and store it in `counter`.
 We need to use `<-` because `newIoRef` returns an `IO IORef a`, but we want to access the `IORef a` inside an IO monad.
 This makes sense: `newIORef 0` returns different IORefs on every call, that is expressed by that return type.